 On the way between the two locations we took what proved to be a fortuitous short detour, a ‘recce’ to view the nearby Hobbyhorse Bay.

-Those black dots were a pair of Atlantic grey seals and they caused some excitement as everyone in the group reached for a camera or binoculars.
-This pair of seals seemed to enjoy the attention as they came closer to shore and they even kept an interested eye on the group, watching as we walked to the other side of the bay.
+In the waters a pair of Atlantic grey seals appeared and they caused some excitement as everyone in the group reached for a camera or binoculars.
+This pair seemed to enjoy the attention as they came closer to shore and they even kept an interested eye on the group, as we walked to the other side of the bay.
 Their appearance was a fantastic bonus and real highlight of this walk.

-Rounding the headland to a small bay named Blucks Pool, there’s an isolated beach and we walked down on to the fine soft sand with lots of shells, over to the rocks at the far side.
+Rounding the headland to a small bay named Blucks Pool, an isolated beach and we walked down to the soft sand with lots of shells, over to the rocks at the far side.

-We walked on across the headland with wonderful views of another isolated but very picturesque beach, Frainslake Sands, backed by extensive dunes.
-At the far end is the boundary of the Range and extensive rock outcrops along the shore which separate it from the beach at Freshwater West.
+We walked on to another isolated but very picturesque beach, Frainslake Sands, backed by extensive dunes.
+At the far end is the boundary of the Military Range and some extensive rock outcrops separate this bay from the beach at Freshwater West.

 The next stage of the walk was inland through the Brownslade burrows and along FrainsLake which was actually once a freshwater stream to the coast but was dammed to create a lake.
 It was interesting to see the flooded picturesque ruins of Frainslake Mill (photo below) and other long abandoned buildings which had once been part of the extensive Brownslade farm estate.